 Independentand The New York

 Times.
-Science magazines and journals include Antiquity, Endeavour, (BBC) Focus, The Lancet, Nature, New Scientist, Physics World and Science.
+Science magazines and journals include Antiquity, E&T (Engineering and Technology), (BBC) Focus, The Lancet, Nature, New Scientist, Physics World and Science.
 Other magazines and journals include BBC History Magazine, Current World

 Archaeology, History Today, The Journal of the Royal Asiatic Society, Los Angeles Review of Books, The Spectatorand Sight and Sound.
 He has also appeared on